peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 * [xor](#H3DU.GraphicsPath_xor)<br>Computes the shape contained in either this path or another path, but not both.

-<a name='H3DU.GraphicsPath.GraphicsPath.fromString'></a>
-### (static) H3DU.GraphicsPath.GraphicsPath.fromString(str)

-Creates a graphics path from a string whose format follows the SVG specification.

-#### Parameters

-* `str` (Type: string)<br>A string, in the SVG path format, representing a two-dimensional path.
-An SVG path consists of a number of path segments, starting with a single letter, as follows: <ul> <li>M/m (x y) - Moves the current position to (x, y).
-Further XY pairs specify line segments. <li>L/l (x y) - Specifies line segments to the given XY points. <li>H/h (x) - Specifies horizontal line segments to the given X points. <li>V/v (y) - Specifies vertical line segments to the given Y points. <li>Q/q (cx cx x y) - Specifies quadratic B&eacute;zier curves (see quadraticCurveTo). <li>T/t (x y) - Specifies quadratic curves tangent to the previous quadratic curve. <li>C/c (c1x c1y c2x c2y x y) - Specifies cubic B&eacute;zier curves (see bezierCurveTo). <li>S/s (c2x c2y x y) - Specifies cubic curves tangent to the previous cubic curve. <li>A/a (rx ry rot largeArc sweep x y) - Specifies arcs (see arcSvgTo). "largeArc" and "sweep" are flags, "0" for false and "1" for true. "rot" is in degrees. <li>Z/z - Closes the current path; similar to adding a line segment to the first XY point given in the last M/m command. </ul> Lower-case letters mean any X and Y coordinates are relative to the current position of the path.
-Each group of parameters can be repeated in the same path segment.
-Each parameter after the starting letter is separated by whitespace and/or a single comma, and the starting letter can be separated by whitespace.
-This separation can be left out as long as doing so doesn't introduce ambiguity.
-All commands set the current point to the end of the path segment (including Z/z, which adds a line segment if needed).

-#### Return Value

-The resulting path.
-If an error occurs while parsing the path, the path's "isIncomplete() method will return <code>true</code>.
-(Type: GraphicsPath)

-#### Example

-The following example creates a graphics path from an SVG string describing a polyline.

-    var path=H3DU.GraphicsPath.fromString("M10,20L40,30,24,32,55,22")

 <a name='H3DU.GraphicsPath_arc'></a>
 ### H3DU.GraphicsPath#arc(x, y, radius, startAngle, endAngle, ccw)